arun-kr-reddy/notes/computer_architecture.md

 - **programming model:** refers to how the programmer expresses the code, example: sequential (von Neumann), data parallel (SIMD), multi-threaded (MIMD)
 **execution model:** refers to how the hardware executes the code underneath, example: OoO execution, vector processor, array processor
 execution model can be very different from the programming model, example: von Neumann model implemented by OoO processor
-- **loop unrolling:** replicate loop body multiple times within an iteration, increase speed (by reducing/eliminating loop control logic) at the potential expense of its binary size (space–time tradeoff)
-it is often counterproductive on modern processors as the increased code size can cause more cache misses
 - **example: exploit parallelism:**
   ```cpp
   for (i = 0; i < N; i++)